ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

 [Read more about deduplication](/v3/documentation/data-formats/tlb/library-cells).
 :::

-However, if the outgoing message depends significantly on the incoming structure, you may not be able to predict the fee fully.
+However, if the outgoing message depends significantly on the incoming structure, you may not be able to fully predict the fee.
 In such cases, try using the `GETORIGINALFWDFEE` opcode with the following parameters:

 | Param name | Description                                             |
 | :--------- | :------------------------------------------------------ |